apache/openwhisk/proposals/POEM-support-array-result.md

     "b"
 ]
 ```
-For sequence action, need to support as well.
+The sequence action should be considered support as well.

 # Status
 * Current state: In-progress